mehravehj/Balanced-Mixture-of-SuperNets/README.md

 ## Getting Started
 ### Install
-It's recommended to use Python3 and create a virtual environment first To run the the experiments install the following packages:
+It's recommended to use Python3 and create a virtual environment first.
+To run the the experiments, install the following packages:

 ```bash
 $ ./install.sh